Structure of the Roper Resonance from Lattice QCD Constraints: Conclusion

 With this new insight, the mystery of the low-lying Roper resonance may be nearing resolution.
 Evidence indicates the observed nucleon resonance at 1440 MeV is best described as the result of strong rescattering between coupled meson-baryon channels.

 In working towards a definitive analysis there is ample scope for new data to further resolve the nature of this state.
-Better and more comprehensive experimental data on the channels coupled to the Roper resonance would be of significant interest.
 Further development of three-body channel contributions~\cite{Hansen:2014eka, Hansen:2015zga} in effective field theory is desired.
 Similarly, a more comprehensive lattice QCD analysis of the {\em complete} nucleon spectrum in several lattice volumes would serve well to further expose the role of the coupled channels giving rise to the Roper resonance.